“Are you just waiting for her to die?”

 And yes, Puerto Rico was amazing.

-With over 20 years of experience in pet care, Lorrie Shaw is a Certified Fear Free Professional–pet sitter, and CXO of Telos Companion Animal Services, LLC.
-She is currently in the midst of an Internship with Animal Hospice Group in their Animal Hospice Palliative Care Practitioner certification program.
-She can be found at lorrieshaw.com.
+With over 20 years of experience in pet care and the past 8 of those focused on animal hospice, Lorrie Shaw is a Certified Animal Hospice Practitioner and Certified Fear Free Professional.
+She is CXO of Telos Companion Animal Services, LLC and can be found at lorrieshaw.com.